Blog Article

 That is not how apprenticeships are designed to work.

-Your Off-the-Job (OTJ) learning hours exist to support your development within your working week.
+Your OTJ learning hours exist to support your development within your working week.
 They are there to give you protected time to build your knowledge, skills and behaviours alongside your role.

 OTJ learning can include things you may already be doing, including: